Satellite communicator setup for ultralight pilots

 by Had Robinson

-The official SPOT help page is not that helpful in setting up the SPOT details if you are a soaring pilot.
-Here is a simple plan that will help both the pilot and those he wishes to keep informed of his whereabouts and safety.
-While studying the information below, please refer to the print screen below that I took of my shared SPOT web page.
-Always remember that the SPOT has to be activated by the pilot.
+Why this page?
+The official SPOT help page, for example, is not particularly helpful in setting up the SPOT if you are a paragliding or hang glider pilot.
+Below is a simple plan that will help both the pilot and those he wishes to keep informed of his whereabouts and safety.
+Always remember that a satellite communicator like the SPOT has to be activated by the pilot.
 No news from the SPOT does not necessarily mean things are OK.
-Injured pilots may not be able to press buttons on the SPOT.
+Injured pilots may not be able to access or press buttons on the SPOT.
 Emergency procedures who are monitoring a pilot's flights should take this in mind.
-The routine discussed here addresses this inherent weakness in the SPOT system.
+The routine discussed here addresses this inherent weakness in any satellite communicator system.
 Single point of failure is a serious problem in a communications loop and we pilots should always have backup means of contacting others.

 SOS response from local S&R not 100% reliable The SOS button may successfully communicate the emergency to GEOS and GEOS will contact the appropriate emergency responders but the local emergency responders may not respond.
 It is like car alarms going off in the night.
 Maybe it is a real alarm?
 Maybe not?
 It can be the latter response in backward countries.
 They often do not have trained people manning the phones at their search and rescue (S&R) operation centers.
 Instead, these positions are often filled with relatives and friends, sad to say, who do not know what they are doing.
 We already have an example of non-response and, hopefully, it will always be a rare problem

 SPOT needs your credit card A user was upset why SPOT must have his active credit card on file at all times.
-The reason: if your SPOT is misused (a rogue SOS message sent), SPOT and the appropriate agencies will bill that credit card e.g. you will be fined.
-Think about it: do not let your kid play with your SPOT, for example.
+The reason?
+If your SPOT is misused (a rogue SOS message sent), SPOT and the appropriate agencies will bill that credit card e.g. you will be fined.
+Think about it: do not let anyone handle your SPOT, especially some kid!

 2. Make a list of the names, the mobile numbers (including the carrier's name), and emails of the people who need to be contacted by the SPOT system.
 The people you list should all be aware of each other and have each other's contact info in case it is needed.
 This list should be further categorized as follows: